Body Shape Guide

 Strawberry Style Tips

-The hourglass shape has balanced bust and hip measurements with a significantly smaller waist.
-This is the rarest shape at only 8%.
+The hourglass body shape has balanced bust and hip measurements with a significantly smaller waist.
+This is the rarest shape at only 8% of women.

 Hourglass Characteristics